caltechads/django-ldaporm/doc/source/overview/quickstart.rst

 ================

 This guide will walk you through setting up django-ldaporm in your Django project and creating your first LDAP model.
+For detailed installation instructions and advanced configuration options, see the :doc:`installation guide <installation>` and :doc:`configuration guide <configuration>`.

 Installation
 ------------

-First, install django-ldaporm:
+Install django-ldaporm using pip:

 .. code-block:: bash